-The presentation also must be accompanied by a four to five page APA Style research paper that discusses the psychological concept or theory, application of psychology, or research discovery.
+The presentation also must be accompanied by a 4- to 5-page APA Style research paper that discusses the psychological concept or theory, application of psychology, or research discovery.
 In addition, all submissions must be accompanied by a sponsorship letter.

-The paper must be no longer than five pages, double-spaced, excluding the title page, abstract and references.
+The paper must be no longer than five pages, double-spaced — excludes the title page, abstract and references.
 It must also conform to APA style.
 See the Publication Manual of the American Psychological Association for details.
 A tutorial for APA Style can be found online.

 The paper must be submitted as a PDF or Word document file, and must be submitted as a separate document from the presentation (PowerPoint presentation).